-According to KDHE the State's "Aid to Local" funding has remained level since 1992, while the cost for providing services has increased with inflation and the Kansas population has risen since then.
-We support increased funding, both state and federal, for public health services to strengthen the public health system and protect the health of Kansans.
+While KALHD secured the first increase in the State's "Aid to Local" funding (aka State Formula) since 1992 (with an additional \$1 million in 2021) this does not fully account for all inflation and population factors.
+KALHD seeks an additional \$1.6 million in this Aid to Local funding, and a permanent increase in the minimum payment allocation to local health departments.
+We also support increased funding, both state and federal, for public health services to strengthen the public health system and protect the health of Kansans.
 Funding for public health should be enhanced and substantially modified to support core infrastructure and services as well as modernization efforts.